scottishgovernment/economicactionplan.mygov.scot/pages/sustainability/natural-capital.md

 ![Natural Capital Photo](/assets/images/pageimages/sustainability3.jpg)
 <br>
 <hr>
-* **Investment in Scotland’s natural assets – air, water, land and nature – will deliver a healthier and more prosperous Scotland.**
+* **Investment in Scotland’s natural assets – air, water, land and nature – will deliver a healthier and more prosperous Scotland**

 <hr>